 Interested in learning more about how you can protect your eyes and vision?
-Contact [tokens name=’practice’] in [tokens name=’location’] today to schedule an appointment.
+Eyecare Associates of Nampa can help!
+Call us today to schedule an appointment.
 We’ll be happy to answer any of your questions and to offer you the best possible eye care.

 Do children need to wear sunglasses?

-Yes, sunglasses are essential for protecting your child’s eyes both now and in the future.
-A child’s eyes are still maturing and are therefore even more susceptible to UV damage than adults.
-Encourage your child to wear sunglasses whenever they play outside by setting a good example and making sure to wear sunglasses whenever you venture outdoors.
+- Yes, sunglasses are essential for protecting your child’s eyes both now, and in the future.
+A child’s eyes are still maturing and are even more susceptible to UV damage than adults.
+Encourage your child to wear sunglasses whenever they play outside by setting a good example and making sure to wear your sunglasses too whenever you venture outdoors!

 What are sports goggles?

-Sports goggles are a type of protective eyewear worn by many athletes.
-These goggles contain impact resistant, durable polycarbonate lenses, offering the ultimate eye protection during sports activities.
-If you or your child play sports, sports goggles are an essential accessory to your athletic gear.
+- Sports goggles are a type of protective eyewear worn by many athletes.
+These goggles contain impact-resistant,durable polycarbonate lenses and offer the ultimate eye protection during sports activities.
+If you or your child plays sports, sports goggles are an essential accessory to your athletic gear.